jgkawell/docker-scripts/ompl/lfd/README.md

 ## Setup (Windows host)

 You'll need to have Docker Desktop installed on your Windows host machine.
-Follow the installation instruction [here](https://docs.docker.com/docker-for-windows/install/).
+Follow the installation instructions [here](https://docs.docker.com/docker-for-windows/install/).

 Once you've pulled the image you're ready to start the container using docker-compose: